jtchan129/RTM/README.md

   - Restart Game page that allows the moderator to restart the game by deleting all associated game files

 ### Google Sheet Setup
-The service account email needs to have editor permission on each Google Sheet (The email in the json next to "client_email:"
+The service account email needs to have editor permission on each Google Sheet (The email in the JSON next to "client_email:"
 The associated Google Sheets should be formatted as follows:
 Players file:
 | Name         | Email          | Role          |